 Belief 6: ‘If I ask for too much, I might lose my offer.’

 If you come to the company with an outrageous counteroffer, this may be true.
 Therefore, the key is to prepare for your negotiation and know well in advance what a realistic ask would be.
-I recommend combining insights from your research on platforms like Glassdoor and Payscale with what you would personally be happy with to find a ballpark figure.
-Then, keep in mind that the company will want to negotiate your counteroffer down, so do have a bit of a margin.
+To find a ballpark figure, I recommend you combine insights from research on platforms like Glassdoor and Payscale with what you would be happy with.
+Then, ad a bit of a margin, so you have leeway if the company tries to negotiate your counteroffer down.
 This will (hopefully) help you find a salary that is fair for everyone, without losing your offer.

 - Don’t let fear hold you back from negotiating your internship offer